 (2) The value realized on vesting on stock awards is based on the closing price on the date of vesting.
-The receipt of 50,000 shares with a value of \$451,500 for Messrs.
-Baird and Campbell, respectively, was deferred until January 4, 2016.

-Nonqualified Deferred Compensation
+Non-Qualified Deferred Compensation

-Our Non Qualified Cash Deferral Plan (the "Deferral Plan") covers our executive officers and Board.
-The Deferral Plan, which provides the participants with an opportunity to defer the receipt of such participant's base salary and/or bonus.
-The Company does not match participants' voluntary contributions to the deferral plan.
-Earnings are determined solely by an executive's hypothetical investment of any amount deferred in any pre-selected investment permitted under the Deferral Plan are fully vested at all times.
+As described more fully above, our Non-Qualified Cash Deferral Plan (and Stock Deferral Plan (collectively, the "Deferral Plans") covers our executive officers and our non-employee directors.
+Earnings are determined solely by an executive's hypothetical investment of any amount deferred in any pre-selected investment permitted under the Cash Deferral Plan or in the value of our stock, with respect to the Stock Deferral Plan.
+All amounts in the Deferral Plans are fully vested at all times.